 My continuing journey towards trying to realize my life’s dream of living off my passions is primarily through the World of Waterfalls website where I share my lived experiences chasing waterfalls around the world.
 Currently, I’ve been updating and fixing this travel blog based on classes that I’ve been taking through Wealthy Affiliate.
-I’ve also been starting a new food blog for my wife through WA.
-So in this Wealthy Affiliate Review, I make an honest assessment of my blogging journey with them so far.
+I’ve also been starting a new food blog for my wife as well as a homeownership blog through WA.

 How Did I Come Across Wealthy Affiliate?

-Before getting into my evaluation of the performance of Wealthy Affiliate, I want to first paint the context of how I got here in the first place.
+Before getting into my evaluation of the performance of Wealthy Affiliate as a business-building platform, I want to first paint the context of how I got here in the first place.

 In fact, I learned how to travel blog through a different program that I spent 12 years in called Site Build It (now Solo Built It or SBI).